(Last update: Jan 3, 2016)

 Ed.
 57; 3 Dall.
 54" stated as follows:

-government is an artificial person, an abstraction, and a
+as every government is an artificial person, an abstraction, and

-creature of the mind only, a government can interface only with
+a creature of the mind only, a government can interface only

-this that no government, as well as any law, agency, aspect,
+manifestation of this that no government, as well as any law,

-court, etc. therefor can concern itself with anything other than
+agency, aspect, court, etc. therefor can concern itself with

-corporate, artificial persons and the contracts between them.”
+anything other than corporate, artificial persons and the

 have posted this case here.